|

 into office with a wildly inflationary

-recession on his hands in 1981 and,
+recession on his hands in 1981 and, by

-by enacting policies the polar opposite of
+enacting policies the polar opposite of

 FDR's, sparked the longest boom in

-American history, despite having to
+American history, despite having to carry

-carry with it the continuation of the
+with it the continuation of the poisonous

-Act as an ongoing legacy from his
+Community Re-investment Act as an ongoing

-predecessor, a ticking time-bomb that
+legacy from his predecessor, a ticking

-would eventually explode as the financial
+time-bomb that would eventually explode as

-crisis of 2008.] |
+the financial crisis of 2008.] |

 |